Translational Science Highlight

-Koeberl and Duke University School of Medicine scientists will begin a clinical trial in fall 2018 to determine the safety of the therapy in 20 patients with Pompe disease.
+Koeberl and Duke University School of Medicine scientists will begin a clinical trial in fall 2018 funded by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, with support from NCATS, to determine the safety of the therapy in 20 Pompe disease patients.

 The current standard treatment for Pompe disease is enzyme replacement therapy (ERT), in which the missing GAA enzyme is directly injected into the body.
 Although ERT can be effective for many patients, it is expensive, requires injection every two weeks, and may not work for all patients with Pompe disease, especially those whose immune systems recognize the injected GAA as a foreign substance and attack the enzyme.
 Even for those patients in whom ERT initially works, the body can develop an immune response and eventually build a resistance to the therapy.